 If you are having an issue with your supervisors or any other University staff, or if you are experiencing a personal difficulty, you may want to raise the issue for discussion at your progress review interview.
 You may raise sensitive issues by writing to your panel chair, or your postgraduate coordinator, to arrange a confidential discussion at the interview.
 Be aware that complaints about supervision should be raised in a professional manner and, if possible, with evidence.
 We advise that you contact HDRAC first for advice on how your faculty manages requests for confidentiality in your progress review interview.
 If you are going to bring up a serious issue, you may want to seek confidential advice from us first.
 Remember that anything you write on your PR form will not be confidential.

 You have the right to bring a support person to your interview, and this could be one of our caseworkers.
 You will need to notify HDRAC or the postgraduate coordinator prior to your interview that you will be bringing a support person.

 Some students may feel anxious, nervous or even overwhelmed by their progress review, and particularly the interview.
 Remember this is not an examination; it is a review of your progress.

 There are 3 possible outcomes:

-If your progress is deemed Marginal you will be given set required actions and deadlines, as well as a supplementary Progress Review between 2-6 months from the date of the previous review.
-Your research or coordinating supervisor will be responsible for overseeing completion of the required set of actions.
-A marginal progress rating will be considered satisfactory for continuation of a scholarship (where the terms and conditions of the scholarship are under the University’s control).
-A Marginal progress rating will not trigger the requirement to Show Good Cause.
+If it is decided that you have made marginal progress, you will be given some required actions and deadlines.
+Your lead supervisor will be responsible for overseeing completion of the required actions.
+You will also need to do an extra progress review between 2 – 6 months from the date of this review.
+A marginal progress decision is considered satisfactory for continuation of a scholarship (where the terms and conditions of the scholarship are under the University’s control).
+A marginal progress rating will not mean that you have to Show Good Cause.